Land Use Assessment

 Real estate devoted to open-space use shall mean real estate used to provide or preserved for park or recreational purposes, conservation of land or other natural resources, floodways, historic or scenic purposes, or assisting in the shaping of the character, direction, and timing of community development or for the public interest and consistent with the local land-use plan under uniform standards prescribed by the Director of the Department of Conservation and Historic Resources.
 Open space classification requires a minimum of five acres in open space use and execution of an open space agreement.

 Applications for taxation on the basis of a land use value assessment are accepted by the Real Estate Assessor's office from October 1 through November 2 of each year.
 This application, after approval, will be effective for the next fiscal tax year, starting July 1 of the following year.
 The application fee is $10.
 Late applications may be submitted after the November 2 deadline upon payment of a late fee of $3 per day for each application filed.
 Check or money order only payable to the City Treasurer.
-Applications are accepted through December 31.
+Applications are accepted through the last working day of December.
 All owners of the property are required to complete and sign the application (3 copies) and a certification form.
 The certification (for agricultural, horticultural or forest use) form must be signed and notarized.
 An amended application shall be submitted when the acreage of the parcel changes due to a subdivision or survey.

 Incorrect information on the following subjects will be considered material misstatements and subject the owner to removal from the program, assessment of roll back tax and penalty: